poojadiv1/Heart-Disease-Prediction-using-Intelligent-Models/README.md

 - a complete backend with authentication and persistence
 - a dashboard that makes outputs easy to understand

-It is useful as:

-- a final year project
-- a soft computing / AI mini project
-- a portfolio project combining ML and web development
-- a viva or seminar demonstration project

 ## Key Features

 ### Prediction Engine